2023 Best Political Science & Government Schools in Georgia

 Read full report on Political Science & Government at Mercer University

-University of North Georgia landed the #9 spot in the 2023 rankings for the best political science and government programs.
-Located in the town of Dahlonega, UNG is a public school with a fairly large student population.
+With a ranking of #9, University of North Georgia did quite well on this year’s best schools for political science and government students.
+Located in the town of Dahlonega, UNG is a public college with a large student population.

 Political Science majors at UNG take out an average of $21,750 in student loans while working on their egree.